hassio-addons/addon-tailscale/README.md

 - iproute2 to 6.0.0-r1
 - iptables to 1.8.8-r2
 - nginx to 1.22.1-r0

-I've made it for myself, to keep updated versions of packages, but if anyone is interested you can check it out, i will try to keep it on newest versions possible.
-This is my first github repository fork so please be kind ;)

 To use it you need to
 - add this repository,